 Dividend Reinvestment Service.
 The Trust will not make the DTC book-entry dividend reinvestment service available for use by shareholders for reinvestment of their cash proceeds, but certain individual broker-dealers may make available the DTC book-entry dividend reinvestment service for use by shareholders of the Fund through DTC Participants for reinvestment of their dividend distributions.
 Investors should contact their brokers to ascertain the availability and description of these services.
 Shareholders and timetables in order to participate in the dividend reinvestment service and investors should ascertain from their brokers such necessary details.
-If this service is available and used, dividend distributions of both income and realized gains will be automatically reinvested in additional whole shares issued by the Trust of the same Fund at NAV.
-Distributions reinvested in additional shares of the Fund will be taxable to shareholders to the same extent as if such distributions had been received in cash.
+If this service is available and used, dividend distributions of both income and realized gains will be automatically reinvested in additional whole shares of the Fund will be taxable to shareholders to the same extent as if such distributions had been received in cash.